Sunroom vs 3-Season Room: What’s the Difference in BC?

 Planning an enclosed outdoor space?
 The terminology gets confusing fast.
 Sales reps throw around “sunroom,” “3-season room,” and “solarium” like they’re interchangeable—but they’re not.
 The difference between a 3-season room and a 4-season sunroom comes down to one thing: can you use it when it’s -15°C outside?

-This guide breaks down exactly what separates these two options, with real costs for Okanagan homeowners, local climate data, and the permit requirements you’ll need to navigate.
+This guide breaks down exactly what separates these two options for Okanagan homeowners—local climate realities, construction differences, and the permit requirements you’ll need to navigate.
 Whether you’re leaning toward a budget-friendly 3-season enclosure or a full-fledged heated addition, you’ll walk away knowing which makes sense for your home.

 Quick Answer: The Key Differences